hemio-ev/canini/README.md

 # Canini

-A minimal web frontend to carnivora for admins.
+A minimal command line frontend to carnivora for admins.